Skip to content

 • WebAuthn / Passkeys (primary)

-• Magic link (onboarding, recovery, fallback)
+• Magic link (onboarding, recovery, fallback — disabled when SSO is active)

-• SAML 2.0 (enterprise SSO)
+• SAML 2.0 per tenant (enterprise SSO)

 • Device Flow (RFC 8628) for agents and terminals